ANDDigest/Text-Mining_Hybrid_RE/validation/context_based/readme.md

   - `YES, high confidence; Explanation: The context indicates that the Vpu protein and CD4 protein interact with each other...`
   - The LLM confirms the interaction with high confidence and provides an explanation based on the provided context.

-### Notes

-- **ANDSystem IDs**: Unique identifiers used within the ANDSystem database to reference specific proteins.

-- **Co-occurrence Value**: Calculated as \(1 - p\text{-value}\) from the ANDDigest database, this value quantifies the statistical significance of the proteins being mentioned together in scientific literature.

-- **Prompt Structure**:
-  - **Context**: Offers necessary background information for the LLM to make an informed prediction.
-  - **Question and Instructions**: Standardized format to ensure consistent LLM responses, including examples of interacting and non-interacting protein pairs.

-- **LLM Predictions**: Designed to mimic human expert analysis by providing a clear answer, confidence level, and rationale.

 ### Usage

 The set with positive examples was split into the two parts and archived, since the requirements to the uploding files size via the GitHub web-interface.
 In our study both parts were used for the assessement.
 The provided files can be reprocessed by the `../../st6.LLM_eval.py`, according to the Usage section on the main page of this repository.

 ### Additional Information

 - **Fine-tuned LLM**: The language model has been specifically trained by us to interpret scientific texts and predict protein interactions based on contextual information.
-Is available via the HuggingFace repo ```Timofey/Gemma-2-9b-it-Fused_PPI```.
+Is available via the HuggingFace repo `Timofey/Gemma-2-9b-it-Fused_PPI`.

 - **Data Sources**:
-  - **ANDSystem/ANDDigest Databases**: Provides the protein IDs and co-occurrence statistics.
+  - **ANDSystem/ANDDigest Databases**: Provides the protein IDs and context of documents.
   - **IntAct Database** (accessed 2024-07-11): Offers curated interaction data and is used for validating the existing interactions.
 [Used query](https://www.ebi.ac.uk/intact/search?query=species:9606&interactorTypesFilter=protein&interactionTypesFil-ter=physical%20association,direct%20interaction&interactionHostOrganismsFilter=Homo%20sapiens)
   - **Stelzl2005 Dataset**: Offers curated interaction data and is used for validating the non-interactiong pairs. [link](http://www.russelllab.org/negatives/)
   - **PubMed Articles**: Source of the contextual information used in the prompts.